debbieteakle/debbieteakle/README.md

 Hi there! 👋

-- 🔭 I’m currently a technical recruiter
+- 🔭 I’m a technical recruiter
 - 🌱 I’m currently learning GatsbyJS
 - 💬 Ask me about JavaScript/Ruby/PHP roles in Sydney, Australia
 - 📫 How to reach me: debbie@lookahead.com.au